Green Smart House Solution - Max-i Fieldbus

 2

-Not only is the data model fairly complex, but before two devices are able to talk to each other, it is even necessary to build an encrypted communication channel (interaction relationship) between them, so unlike Max-i, devices including debuggers cannot just be added and removed "on the fly" at any time.
+Not only is the data model and the underlying layers extremely complex, but before two devices are able to talk to each other, it is even necessary to build an encrypted communication channel (interaction relationship) between them, so unlike Max-i, devices including debuggers cannot just be added and removed "on the fly" at any time.

-Even though Max-i is very simple - especially compared to this, it is much more powerful.
-On a 200-m line, it only takes an average of 454 μs to send the message to the lamp, which may be up to hundreds of times faster than Matter over Thread and is thousands of times faster than Bluetooth LE, and Max-i is even faster if the ability to transmit data to more lamps in the same telegram is utilized.
-In that case, it can be used for professional stage light with a performance far, far above what is possible with Matter, Philips Hue, DALI, KNX or any other smart house system today.
+Even though Max-i is very simple, it is much more powerful than most other fieldbus systems and especially wireless systems.
+On a typical 180-m line, which is adequate for most smart-house systems, it only takes an average of 454 μs to send a message to one or more dichromatic lamp.
+This is at least 5.5 times faster than DALI, 44 - 88 times faster than KNX, up to over hundred times faster than Matter over Thread and over thousand times faster than Bluetooth LE, and Max-i is even faster if the ability to transmit data to more lamps in the same telegram is utilized.
+In that case, it can be used for professional stage light with a performance far, far above what is possible with Matter, Philips Hue, DALI, KNX or any other smart-house system today.

 Max-i may be operated any way you want.
 Even without a central controller, you may for example control lamps, window openers etc. by means of traditional wall mounted buttons, which is usually the most convenient.
 In the long run, almost no one bothers to find the right app on a mobile phone every time they just want to turn a lamp on or off.
 The only difference you will experience with Max-i compared to a traditional system is perhaps a more beautiful touch control with light indication and that you simultaneously get a light dimmer in all lamps with a lot of features like night light and programmable start level, automatic daylight control, all-off (and all-on), synchronized multi-way landing switching and possibility for emergency light with programmable color (need to be reddish in case of smoke).
 If you connect the bus to a WiFi or Bluetooth interface, you may do the same from mobile phones and tablet and this also makes it possible to set different scenes and control the color hue in case of multi-color lamps.
 Max-i may of course also be connected to controllers and computers, which can enable more advanced functions like energy management and making the home looks inhabited when you are not at home.
 It is even possible for an advanced TV to control the light in real time from the image lighting with the same speed and performance as professional stage light.